PFPrzytycki/CellWalkR/examples/CellWalker2_Vignette.md

 devtools::install_github("PFPrzytycki/CellWalk@dev")
 ```

-After CellWalkR is installed, load the package:
+After CellWalkR is installed, load the package and its dependencies:

 ``` r